Seeed-Studio/wiki-documents/docs/Wio_LTE_Cat.1.md

 | Deep sleep mode, turn off all functions, require external wake-up (wake only by Reset) | 300uA                            |4.2V                            |
 | MCU Deep Sleep mode, wake-up pin connected to module, wake-up via module               | over 300uA (requires testing)    |4.2V                            |

+!!!Note
+    There are two working conditions.
+One is power from 5V usb supply.
+The other is from 4.2v battery supply.

 ## Application Ideas